jdeluyck/kcoreorg-website/_posts/2006/2006-09-04-running-linux-on-a-dell-latitude-d610.md

 This is a ALPS touchpad.
 You can use it with [this driver](http://w1.894.telia.com/~u89404340/touchpad/).
 Extract from the `INSTALL` file:

-1. Copy the driver-module `synaptics_drv.o` into the XFree-module path eg. `/usr/X11R6/lib/modules/input/`.
+1. Copy the driver-module `synaptics_drv.o` into the XFree-module path eg. `/usr/X11R6/lib/modules/input/`{: .filepath}.

 2. Load the driver by changig the XFree configuration file through adding the line `Load "synaptics"` in the module section.